o88 ooooooo ooooooo

 [ INT32 ] | [INT32] [INT32] [ BYTE[11] ] | [INT32] [INT32] [ BYTE[200] ]

-The ID 434752308 XOR'ed with the global key would then e.g. return the index 1, pointing to the first block in the whole blog, where the "Hello World" string would be stored
+The ID 434752308 XOR'ed with the global key would then e.g. return the index 1, pointing to the first block in the whole blob, where the "Hello World" string would be stored.

 Automating the Deobfuscation